Our Therapists

 I completed my Master of Science in Psychoanalytic Psychotherapy from Trinity College Dublin in Ireland.
 I went for my education in Europe specifically, as I wanted to learn from psychotherapists who were experts in feeling, understanding, and working with emotion therapeutically.
 Safe to say, I was quite happy with my decision.

 My specialization was in neurological impairment, specifically frontal brain damage related to issues in emotional regulation and memory.
 Through my work, I learned not only how to work with these people, but also neurologically healthy people who oftentimes feel worried throughout their day or cannot make sense of their feelings.
-Therefore, as I work towards certification as a Clinical Counsellor, I give central importance to feelings or ideas which at first may seem odd, and gradually we can hope to make sense of them together.
+Therefore, in my work with people, I particularly attend to feelings or ideas which at first may seem odd, and gradually we can hope to make sense of them together.

 I was born in Surrey, BC, and from a young age I have always gained a lot of enjoyment from playing sports.
 Mostly between softball and ball hockey, I was always looking for more opportunities to be active and, with the recent addition of badminton, I still find the time to play these games routinely.